NishantRai567/data-analytics-power-bi-report815/README.md

 ## Creating Metrics for Users Outside of the Company Using SQL

 It is common to encounter clients that don't have access to specialised visualisation tools like Poer BI.
-To ensure that data insights can still be extracted and shared witha broader audience, this section will use SQL queries to extract and disseminate key data without relying solely on visulaisation platforms.
+To ensure that data insights can still be extracted and shared with a broader audience, this section will use SQL queries to extract and disseminate key data without relying solely on visulaisation platforms.

 ### Task 1: Connecting to the SQL Server